 The shrine is family run, and many generations ago, they made a living from making fox statues from the rich clay of the Sumida River.
 The family also had a pet cat.
-One day they fancied a change from the usual foxes, and decided to make clay cats, modeled in the shape of their pet.
+One day they fancied a change from the usual foxes and decided to make clay cats, modelled in the shape of their pet.
 These cats are what are known today as fortune cats, and are seen outside many restaurants, and in some small businesses, often signifying a successful future.

 The cat with the black spot, I am told, is male.
 Nowadays, people visit this shrine to hope for prosperity in marriage.
 Couples visit here before they are wed, and buy a circular piece of wood with two fortune cats engraved on one side.
-They write a message on the back, and attach it to a tree.
+They write a message on the back and attach it to a tree.

 After getting married, the couples return and attach a second wooden plate to the original, to seal the marriage and receive good fortune.
-There are so many trees and so many wooden messages hanging here, that I can only assume that every man and woman in Tokyo has visited this shrine, and is subsequently now married.
+There are so many trees and so many wooden messages hanging here, that I can only assume that every man and woman in Tokyo have visited this shrine, and is subsequently now married.

-After the shrine, we visit Matsuchiyama Shōten; a fourteen hundred year old Buddhist temple that sits at the top of a large hill.
+After the shrine, we visit Matsuchiyama Shōten; a fourteen hundred-year-old Buddhist temple that sits at the top of a large hill.
 The temple is so high up that it even boasts its own cable car to help people reach the top.
 The hill famously appeared overnight, as if by magic; then, a huge golden dragon appeared from heaven and landed on the hill.
 This event is somehow connected to a certain root vegetable; the radish.

-Usually at a temple, a small donation of coins is gratefully accepted, however, here they only accept donations of radish.
-The people inside the temple are worshiping radishes.
+Usually, at a temple, a small donation of coins is gratefully accepted, however, here they only accept donations of radish.
+The people inside the temple are worshipping radishes.
 You can even buy radishes here at a small stall near the entrance for ¥500 each; just in case you left yours in the supermarket.
 I discover that the radish is a symbol of health, family harmony, and heavenly golden dragons.

-Next we wander back into Asakusa, to Hatch; a small coffee shop with four floors of empty gallery space above, and a lovely rooftop terrace.
+Next, we wander back into Asakusa, to Hatch; a small coffee shop with four floors of empty gallery space above, and a lovely rooftop terrace.
 The gallery was supposed to be filled with paintings, but the owner got drunk and forgot to prepare.
 Instead of buying a coffee and admiring the artwork, we leave, slightly disappointed.